tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/_index.md

 * You must be able to store your authentication credentials (API Key and API Login) safely.
 * The encoding for messages must be `UTF-8`.
 * The dates must have format `yyyy-MM-ddTHH:mm:ss`, the time format is 24 hours.
 Exemplo: `2015-08-22T21:35:12`.
 * Normally the connection guarantees response times of three seconds on average.
-If there is an unusual situation, the maximum response time is one minute.
+If there is an unusual situation, the máximo response time is one minute.
 It is highly recommended that you set _timeouts_ when you connect with PayU.
 * It is important to validate the length and numbers of credit cards by franchise, together with the security codes.

-## Available features
+## Recursos disponíveis {#available-features}